evanmalherbe/blog/README.md

 **Follow these steps:**

-- Create a new project using Next.js.
-This should be a dynamic website that is created using data retrieved from an API.
-You can use a simple API of your choice.
-Here are a few suggestions:
-  - Musixmatch API
-  - The Star Wars API
-  - Spotify API

-The web app should contain at least two pages: an index page and a page that displays details about the topic that the user selects on the index page.
-For example, if you create your app using the Star Wars API you could display all the films (e.g. https://swapi.dev/api/films) on the index page and all the details about the specific film selected by the user on the details page (e.g. https://swapi.dev/api/films/1).

-- Be sure that your website is attractively styled and that you share a layout component.
+- Create a full-stack web application that meets ALL the criteria listed previously for this Capstone Project.
+- Deploy your app.
+Add the link to your deployed application to the readme.md file of your project.
+- Push all the work that you have generated for this project (including the design documentation that you generated in the first part of the project) to GitHub.

 ## Technologies

 This project uses:

 - HTML
-- Styled JSX
+- CSS
 - Javascript
-- Next.js
 - Node
 - React
+- React Bootstrap
 - Express
+- MongoDB
+- JSON Web Tokens (JWT)

 ## Installation

 To run this project, do the following:

-1. Copy the project files to a directory called 'jokes' on your local machine.
+1. Copy the project files to a directory called 'blog' on your local machine.
 2. Navigate to this directory from the command line interface.
-E.g. cd c:/jokes.
+E.g. cd c:/blog.
+This is the backend of the application.
-3. In the command line interface type 'npm install'.
+3. In the command line interface, type 'npm install'.
-4. Once it has finished installing, type 'npm run dev'.
+4. Once it has finished installing, type 'npm start'.
+5. Now navigate to the "/react-ui" directory inside "blog".
+E.g. cd c:/blog/react-ui.
+6. In the command line interface, once again type 'npm install'.
+7. Once it has finished installing, type 'npm start'.
+8. You have now started both the backend and frontend servers.
-5. Open [http://localhost:3000](http://localhost:3000) to view the project in your web browser.
+9. Open [http://localhost:3000](http://localhost:3000) to view the project in your web browser.

 ## System Architecture